plfa/plfa.github.io/courses/TSPL/2024/tspl.md

-In order to conform with the University's Common Marking Scheme, students may typically get only 10 points or less (out of 20) on the project.  _Attempting the project may not be a good use of time compared to other courses where there are easier marks to be had._
+In order to conform with the University's Common Marking Scheme, students may typically get only 10 points or less (out of 20) on the essay.  _Attempting the essay may not be a good use of time compared to other courses where there are easier marks to be had._
-Not all students are expected to attempt the project.
+Not all students are expected to attempt the essay.

 ## Coursework